starlit-nox/reading-notes/201/Class01/classnotes_01.md

 **How the web works:** provides a simplified view of what happens when you view a webpage in a web browser on your device.

-This theory is **not essential** to writing web code in the short term.
+This theory is **not essential** to write web code in the short term.

-#### Cilents & Servers
+#### Clients & Servers

-**cilents & servers:** computers connected to the internet
+**clients & servers:** computers connected to the internet

 ![cilent-server-img](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/How_the_Web_works/simple-client-server.png)

-**Cilents**
+**Clients**
 - typically web user's internet connected devices

 **Servers**
-- computers that store webpages, sites, or apps
+- computers that store web pages, sites, or apps

 **How it works:**
-A copy of the webpage is downloaded from the server onto the cilent machine to dispaly in the user's web browser
+A copy of the webpage is downloaded from the server onto the client machine to display in the user's web browser

 #### What Happens, Exactly?
-1. Browser goes to DNS server, finds real address of the server that the website lives on.
+1. Browser goes to the DNS server, finds the real address of the server that the website lives on.

-2. Browser sends an HTTP request message to the server, asking it to send a copy of the website to the cilent.
+2. Browser sends an HTTP request message to the server, asking it to send a copy of the website to the client.

 3. If the server approves the client's request, the server sends the client a "200 OK" message, which means "Of course you can look at that website!
 Here it is", and then starts sending the website's files to the browser as a series of small chunks called data packets.